actions/toolkit/docs/problem-matchers.md

 - 50 annotations per job (sum of annotations from all the steps)
 - 50 annotations per run (separate from the job annotations, these annotations aren’t created by users)

-If your workflow may exceed these annotation counts, consider filtering of the log messages which the Problem Matcher is exposed to (e.g. by PR touched files, lines, or other).
+If your workflow may exceed these annotation counts, consider filtering of the log messages which the Problem Matcher is exposed to (e.g. by PR touched files / lines).

+Alternatively, you may consider using [Sarif reporting](https://docs.github.com/en/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning#validating-your-sarif-file) which have considerably higher limits.

+### Severities

+Only the following severities are recognized (regardless of case):

+* `notice`
+* `warning`
+* `error`

+If you want to assign a severity to text that doesn't match these values or where your severity you want to assign doesn't match the text (e.g. `Info`), you will need to rely on the _default_ `severity` field which is a sibling to the `owner` field (and **not** the `pattern`'s `severity` field).

+### Problem Matcher Owner Uniqueness

+If you need multiple patterns to cover related but distinct cases, each problem matcher will need to be given a unique owner name.

+If, for example, you have an `info` case and a `critical` case, you may choose owner names `foo-info` and `foo-critical` respectively.

+### Multiline matches stop at the first line that doesn't match any pattern

+Problem matchers with multiple patterns designed to catch messages spread across multiple lines will stop matching once they encounter a line that matches none of the patterns in the problem matcher.

+If you need to surface messages that have this property, you'll want to filter/rewrite your output to produce a version of the output that satisfies this constraint.

 ## Single Line Matchers